russeta/docs-tap/convention-service/creating-conventions.md

 with the name of the convention that's been applied.
 So if needed, you can figure out which conventions have been applied to the workload after the fact.

-To provide flexibility in how conventions are organized, multiple convention servers can be deployed.
+To provide flexibility in how conventions are organized, you can deploy multiple convention servers.
 Each server can contain a convention or set of conventions focused on a specific class of runtime modifications, on a specific language framework, and so on.
 How the conventions are organized/grouped and deployed is up to the author and the needs of their organization.